Stella-yuxin-Liu/INFO6205ProjectTeam10/README.md

 # INFO6205 Project Team10

-Implement MSD radix sort for a natural language which uses Unicode characters.
+Implement MSD radix huskySort.sort for a natural language which uses Unicode characters.
 You may choose your own language or (Simplified) Chinese.
-Additionally, you will complete a literature survey of relevant papers and you will compare your method with Timsort, Dual-pivot Quicksort, Huskysort, and LSD radix sort.
+Additionally, you will complete a literature survey of relevant papers and you will compare your method with Timsort, Dual-pivot Quicksort, Huskysort, and LSD radix huskySort.sort.

 ## Coder